grayleonard/xvfb-record/README.md

 Xvfb Headless Desktop Recording
 ===

 This program uses Xvfb, a headless Xserver (X virtual framebuffer), to launch GUI programs.
-Using ffmpeg and x11grab, xvfb-record streams the framebuffer to an RTMP endpoint (currently tested with [twitch.tv](twitch.tv).
-To test, I have automated streaming netflix and hulu videos using the browser testing software [selenium](http://www.seleniumhq.org/).
+Using ffmpeg and x11grab, xvfb-record streams the framebuffer to an RTMP endpoint (tested with [twitch.tv](twitch.tv)).
+As an example, I have automated streaming netflix and hulu videos using the browser testing software [selenium](http://www.seleniumhq.org/).

 Requirements
 ===